-Dear Mr. Electrician: How do I repair a ceiling electrical box?
+Dear Mr. Electrician: How do I go about repairing a ceiling electrical box?
 I removed the hanging ceiling light fixture in my kitchen and found that the ceiling light electrical box appears to be very loose.
-Since my new light fixture weighs 18 pounds (double the old fixture) I am nervous about replacing it.
-The existing ceiling light electrical box seems to be mounted on one side to a joist or something, which I cannot see.
+The box seems to be mounted on one side.
 Any suggestions?

 Turn the power off to this circuit.
 Remove the fixture mounting bracket by taking out the 8-32 screws holding it in.
 Without disconnecting the wires that are inside of the ceiling light electrical box, pull them down and away from the sides of the box.